- About Progeria

 - Donate Now

 The Progeria Research Foundation has brought Progeria to the forefront of research efforts, engaging large, reputable institutions such as the National Institutes of Health (NIH) and Children’s Hospital Boston (CHB) to invest their resources in Hutchinson-Gilford Progeria Syndrome.
-NIH has co-sponsored 7 scientific workshops with PRF, CHB is a partner in the first-ever Progeria Clinical Drug Trials.
+In addition, NIH has co-sponsored 8 scientific workshops with PRF, and CHB is a partner in the Progeria Clinical Drug Trials.